sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ### Key Insights

--	DevTools customers have the highest churn volume with 83 churned customers, followed by FinTech with 76 and Cybersecurity with 72.
+-	DevTools represents a high-risk segment with the highest churn volume (83 customers), indicating potential product-market misalignment and increased revenue risk.
 -	The leading churn reasons are feature limitations (114 customers), budget concerns (104), poor support (104), unknown reasons (95), competitor pressure (92), and pricing issues (91).
 -	Only 8.8% of churned customers downgraded before leaving, while 91.2% churned directly without downgrading first.
 This means downgrades are not a reliable early warning sign in this dataset.
 -	Churn spikes sharply in december with 133 churned customers, followed by november with 79 and october with 76.
 February should be treated as a critical churn-risk period.